Hereditary completeness for systems of exponentials in weighted $L^2$-spaces: Preliminary results

-The original function $h$ is convex, hence $\tilde{\tilde{h}}(t) \leq -\ln \sqrt{w(t)}$, so we can bound it from above by $C \cdot \|f\|^2_w$.
-The proof for the lower bound is technically analogues to the corresponding proof from Lemma 2 in \cite{LYu} after changing the inequalities to opposite ones.
+The lower bound is technically analogous to the corresponding bound from Lemma 2 in \cite{LYu} after reversing the inequalities.
 So we have an isomorphism of the space of entire functions with norm defined in \eqref{eq:1} and the space $L^2(w)$.
-Finally for $h \in C^2(-\pi,\pi)$ one can simplify the norm formula (see Eq.
+Finally, for $h \in C^2(-\pi,\pi)$, one can simplify the norm formula (see Eq.
 (1) in \cite{Is} and also \cite{LYu}):

 where $K(y) = \|e^{izt} \|^2_w = \displaystyle \int_{-\pi}^{\pi} e^{-2yt-\ln w(t)} \ dt = \displaystyle \int_{-\pi}^{\pi} e^{-2yt-2h(t)} \ dt$.